wangz10/ModelGenerator/docs/docs/index.md

 AIDO.ModelGenerator is built on PyTorch, HuggingFace, and Lightning, and works seamlessly with these ecosystems.

+To read about how AIDO.ModelGenerator facilitates the development of an AI-driven Digital Organism, see [AIDO](https://github.com/genbio-ai/AIDO).

 ## Who uses AIDO.ModelGenerator?

 ### 🧬 Biologists